 Fresh off a coaching stint in the Alliance of American Football, one that he claims an AAF title for the Orlando Apollos since the league folded, Steve Spurrier has found a new passion in his next stage of retirement: the restaurant business.

 The Head Ball Coach might be a few years past his prime, but the 74-year-old still has plenty of energy left in the tank.
 That’s why he is teaming up with Celebration Pointe in Gainesville, Florida to build a new restaurant and bar called Spurrier’s Gridiron Grille, which is expected to open in Fall 2020.

 The football legend is about to have his own spot to relax in back near the University of Florida, where his career began.

-The new restaurant is going huge.
+The new restaurant is going to be huge.
 According to The Gainesville Sun, via the football coach’s press conference, it will be 8,400 square feet and have a 1,500-square-foot sports memorabilia exhibit, which will feature a lot of Spurrier’s trophies and awards.
-I

 Yes, that includes his 1966 Heisman Trophy, which is currently in a closet at his Crescent Beach house, according to Gainesville.com.

 What will the menu look like?
 Will the wait staff be forced to wear visors?
 Will Dan Mullen and Mike White do their radio shows from the restaurant?
 These are details we want to know, too, but, really, it probably doesn’t matter.
 This is going to be a great spot for Florida Gators fans, both old and new, to have a good time.
 It will also have a rooftop bar.

 “It will be casual, not too fancy, of course.
 We’ll have televisions all over the place.
 We want a dining experience with great American fare and maybe a chance for people that want to see the Heisman, instead [of it] being in the closet down at my beach home.Advertisement